Every season of Dawson's Creek, ranked

-In celebration of Dawson's Creek's 20th anniversary, we're looking back at the show's six seasons, which aired from 1998 until 2003.
+Over two decades after the premiere of Dawson's Creek, we're looking back at the show's six seasons, which aired from January 1998 until May 2003.
 Click through to see how each one stacked up.

-Dawson's was never really known for outlandish plot lines or twists, but when it comes to Mitch Leery's shocking death, we just wish it hadn't involved him getting into a car wreck because of an ice cream cone.
+Dawson's was never really known for outlandish plotlines or twists, but when it comes to Mitch Leery's (John Wesley Shipp) shocking death, we just wish it hadn't involved him getting into a car wreck because of an ice cream cone.
 (The episode that followed, though, did feature some impressive performances.)
-And while it was fun to see the group enter early adulthood, some of the arcs like Dawson dating Jen (to whom he loses his virginity), Joey nearly sleeping with her professor, and two attempts at pairing Chad Michael Murray's Charlie with someone, weren't series highlights.
+And while it was fun to see the group enter early adulthood, some of the arcs — like Dawson (James Van Der Beek) dating Jen (Michelle Williams) (to whom he loses his virginity), Joey (Katie Holmes) nearly sleeping with her professor, and two attempts at pairing Chad Michael Murray's Charlie with someone — weren't series highlights.

-The senior year season kicks off with Joey and Pacey returning to Capeside after their whirlwind romance at sea.
-And while the first half finds the group a little disjointed — Dawson and Pacey's friendship would never truly recover from the wreckage of Pacey and Joey's romance — the season was bolstered by standout episodes like "A Winter’s Tale" and "Promicide," the latter of which completely broke our hearts several times over.
+The senior year season kicked off with Joey and Pacey (Joshua Jackson) returning to Capeside after their whirlwind romance at sea.
+And while the first half found the group a little disjointed — Dawson and Pacey's friendship would never truly recover from the wreckage of Pacey and Joey's romance — the season was bolstered by standout episodes like "A Winter's Tale" and "Promicide," the latter of which completely broke our hearts several times over.
 Plus: Even if you were Team Pacey, it was hard not to get behind the cliffhanger kiss between Dawson and Joey, set to "Daydream Believer."

 Season 2 wasn't exactly a sophomore slump, but the series faced a few growing pains here and there.
 The second go-round began the moment the first season ended: with Joey and Dawson kissing in front of his bedroom window, but the two BFFs struggled to make things work as a romantic duo, and the relationship came to a grinding halt once Joey kissed Jack (Kerr Smith) in the fifth episode.
 Still, the season-long, swoon-worthy pairing of Pacey and Andie (Meredith Monroe) introduced us to a very different, decidedly more dreamy Mr. Witter, and Jack's powerful coming out story — and subsequent battle with his father — made television history.
-After the gang survives the dissolution of Mitch and Gail's marriage and the death of Abby (Monica Keena), Joey and Dawson get back together only to fall apart once again after Dawson urges Joey to turn her drug-dealing father into the authorities.
+After the gang survived the dissolution of Mitch and Gail's (Mary-Margaret Humes) marriage and the death of Abby (Monica Keena), Joey and Dawson got back together only to fall apart once again after Dawson urged Joey to turn her drug-dealing father in to the authorities.